Putin, Lukashenko hold talks on defence, economic ties | Politics

 Putin, Lukashenko hold talks on defence, economic ties

-Russian President Vladimir Putin and his Belarusian counterpart on Thursday discussed expanding economic cooperation and bolstering defense ties between their nations, which include a plan to deploy Russia's nuclear weapons to Belarus amid the fighting in neighbouring Ukraine.
+Russian President Vladimir Putin and his Belarusian counterpart on Thursday discussed expanding the economic cooperation and bolstering the defence ties between their nations, which include a plan to deploy Russia's nuclear weapons to Belarus amid the fighting in neighbouring Ukraine.

 The Kremlin talks involved senior officials from both countries and followed Putin's one-on-one meeting with President Alexander Lukashenko on Wednesday.